zmudc/openiked/README.md

 with other IKEv2 implementations like the native IKEv2 implementation of Windows 7 or newer (aka Agile VPN) or strongSwan.

+This version is for modifying the OpenBSD iked for use on NetBSD.
+It is a work in progress.

 The main development of iked is being done for OpenBSD and the source tree is found in OpenBSD's CVS repository.
 Like most of the projects from the OpenBSD repository, the original source code does not include